ROCm/gpufort/README.md

                         The output file.
 Interface module and HIP C++ implementation are named accordingly -d,--search-dirs [SEARCHDIRS [SEARCHDIRS ...]]
                         Module search dir
-  -i,--index INDEX      Pregenerated JSON index file.
+  -i,--index INDEX      Pre-generated JSON index file.
 If this option is used, the '-d,--search-dirs' switch is ignored.
   -w,--wrap-in-ifdef    Wrap converted lines into ifdef in host code.
   -k,--only-generate-kernels
                         Only generate kernels; do not modify host code.